nikitavoloboev/data/focusing/rules.md

 ## Compassion
 - Value each animal’s life as equal to that of my own.
 Don't eat anyone.
 - Minimise suffering caused to other people.
-Be consious of other people's feelings.
+Be conscious of other people's feelings.

 ## Ergonomics
 - Sit up right.
 Don't slouch my back.
 Take breaks.